nehaa1/India-fighting-against-Covid/README.md

 State level data comes from <b> Ministry of Health & Family Welfare </b>.

-Individual level data comes from covid-19 ndia.
+Individual level data comes from <b> covid19india </b>.

+Main file in this dataset is covid_19_data.csv which contains the data across the globe.
 * COVID-19 cases at daily level is present in covid_19_india.csv file.
 * Individual level details are present in IndividualDetails.csv file obtained from http://portal.covid19india.org/.
 * Population at state level is present in population_india_census2011.csv file.